skuzzle/jeve/README.md

 Most of these weaknesses can be solved by using *internal iteration*.
 That is, moving iteration **into** the framework, making it transparent for the caller.
-See the quick start guid below to learn how jeve addresses these weaknesses.
+See the quick start guid below to learn how jeve addresses these issues.

 # Quickstart